-The best smart scales for 2023 | Engadget
+The best smart scales, plus how to choose one

 Display

 Less a specification and more a note that smart scales have displays ranging from pre-printed LCDs or digital dot matrix layouts through to color screens.
-On the high end, your scale can show you trending charts for your weight and other vital statistics, and can even tell you the day’s weather.
+On the high end, your scale display can show you trending charts for your weight and other vital statistics, and can even tell you the day’s weather.
 If you are short-sighted, and plan on weighing yourself first thing in the morning, before you’ve found your glasses / contacts, opt for a big, clear, high-contrast display.

 App and subscriptions

-You’ll spend most of your time looking at your health data through its companion app, and it’s vital you get a good one.
+You’ll spend most of your time looking at your health data through its companion scales app, and it’s vital you get a good one.
 This includes a clear, clean layout with powerful tools to visualize your progress and analyze your data to look for places you can improve.
 Given that you often don’t need to buy anything before trying the app, it’s worth testing one or two to see if you vibe with it.
+It’s also important you check app compatibility before making your purchase.
+Some health apps will only work with iOS or Android — not both.
+Apple Watch connectivity can also be a bonus for tracking workouts and health metrics seamlessly.

 Several companies also offer premium subscriptions, unlocking other features – including insights and coaching – to go along with your hardware.
 Fitbit and Withings both offer these services, which you may feel is worth the extra investment each month.